pranavdurai10/pranavdurai10/README.md

 Hi, I'm Pranav Durai, a Computer Vision Engineer at Big Vision LLC.
 I'm also a passionate Quantum AI Researcher!

+I travelled 1000s of kilometers on my motorcycle, exploring nature.

+I'm an ardent Apple Fan and have been following the company since 2010.

+I intend to help humanity sustain in the future.

+DARE MIGHTY THINGS 🚀

 ## Connect with Me

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-pranavdurai-blue)](https://www.linkedin.com/in/pranav-durai/)